Lucio271828/ecommerce-sales-analysis/README.md

 The SQL analysis uses techniques such as CTEs, subqueries, aggregate functions, CASE statements, and window functions including LAG(), NTILE(), and ROW_NUMBER().

-After the cleaning process, the dataset was prepared for import into MySQL for further analysis
+After the cleaning process, the dataset was prepared for import into MySQL for further an